Netruk44/borg-repository-explorer/readme.md

 This project was created with assistance from [ChatGPT](https://chat.openai.com/chat) and [Copilot](https://copilot.github.com).

+### Download
+You can find download links on the [releases](https://github.com/Netruk44/borg-repository-explorer/releases) page.

 ## Current State

 Still in development, functionality is rough.
 It's also very much "programmer art" style and likely unintuitive to use.
 You can blame the AI's for what it looks like, I have no taste for HTML and CSS 😊.
 The poor UX is definitely my fault, though.